 The historical rise of literal-grammatical-historical hermeneutics in the history of interpretation has been a very good thing.
 There is general agreement among evangelical teachers that the Bible should be taken literally (unless it uses metaphor, typology, allegory, parable, etc.), grammatically (using the original languages for exegesis), and historically (dealing with the historical context of the text).
 As part of this method, we also include the idea of “Scripture interpreting Scripture.”
 This is the foundation of exegeting a text and then expositing it in the sermon.
 This method is intended to prevent eisegesis in a text in order to be faithful to God’s specific Word.
 Sometimes, this method is used to justify not preaching Christ in every sermon if He is not mentioned specifically in the text, especially when expounding an Old Testament text.

 However, grammatical-historical exegesis is not the complete hermeneutical method used by Reformed interpreters.
 Reformed hermeneutics espouses grammatical-historical-theological exegesis.
-The addition of theological exegesis for each text is sometimes called “the analogy of faith.”
+The addition of theological exegesis for each text is sometimes called “the scope of Scripture” (scopus Scriptura).
 It means that the exegesis of each text must look at the full theological context in which it resides; i.e., the place in biblical history, the covenant context in which it resides, and its relationship to the overall theology of the Scripture.
 This means that the overall theology of Scripture, which is Christ-centered, must be included in the full exegesis of the text.
 This is not eisegesis.
 It is theological exegesis.

 Let me add that this theological element in hermeneutics is not quite the same as “Scripture interpreting Scripture.”
 An exegete may use cross-reference or word-studies of a text, comparing Scripture with Scripture and still miss the overall theology of Scripture in the exegesis.
-The analogy of faith takes the whole counsel of God into account, the faith once-for-all delivered to the saints, when interpreting the text.
+The “scope of Scripture” takes the whole counsel of God into account, the faith once-for-all delivered to the saints, when interpreting the text.
 For instance, when preaching on an Old Testament text, one may use the literal-grammatical-historical method, including Scripture interpreting Scripture in cross-references and word-studies, expounding the text faithfully in its original meaning in the Old Testament.
 However, our Lord explained that He came to fulfill the Law and the Prophets (Matthew 5:17).
 To explain the Old Testament text and to expound its original contextual meaning without taking into account how our Lord fulfilled it in His person and work ignores the full theological interpretation of the text.
-So, one may expound accurately the Old Testament text and its meaning in context without its full theological meaning in light of the completion of all revelation according to the analogy of faith.
+So, one may expound accurately the Old Testament text and its meaning in context without its full theological meaning in light of the completion of all revelation according to the scope of Scripture.